yoookoooo4545/paspberrypi/README.md

-"## This Ripo is a practice program."
+## This Ripo is a practice program.
-"## I will up load the driver for raspberry pi"
+## I will up load the driver for raspberry pi
-"# for example 7seg driver."
+# for example 7seg driver.